Pickled Peppers, hot or sweet

 How to make pickled peppers

-So briefly, on to the technique.
-The first thing you want to do is to wash peppers.
-Also wash and sterilize the jars and lids (you must sterilize the jars since these are quick pickled).
+So, briefly, let’s go on to the technique.
+The first thing you want to do is wash the peppers.
+Also, wash and sterilize the jars and warm the lids (you must sterilize the jars since these are quick-pickled).
 Get the rest of your ingredients together.

-- Remove one hot jar at a time, add peppers to the jar.
-Use a clean knife to arrange them so that you can squeeze as many in the jar as you can.
-(Save enough room to add the rest of the ingredients while still allowing for about 1/2 inch headspace) Pro tip: Lay jars on their sides to make packing a breeze.
+Remove one hot jar at a time and add whole or sliced peppers.
+Use a clean knife to arrange them so that you can squeeze as many in the jar as possible.
+(Save enough room to add the remaining ingredients while allowing for about ½-inch headspace.)
+Pro tip: Lay jars on their sides to make packing whole peppers a breeze.

-- Add either dried or fresh oregano, I have used both, (just add more like 4 teaspoons if using fresh oregano) and Kosher salt to jar.
+Add dried or fresh oregano; we have used both.
+Then add two tablespoons of fresh oregano and the Kosher or canning salt to the jar.

-- Then fill jar half way with cider vinegar (about a cup for pint jars or 2 cups vinegar for quart jars) and add a few crushed cloves of garlic.
+Then, fill the jar halfway with cider vinegar (about a cup for pint jars or 2 cups for quart jars) and add a few crushed garlic cloves.

-Wipe rim with damp paper towel.
-Remove hot lid from water.
-Place on top of jar.
-Add band.
+Wipe the rim of the jar with a damp paper towel.
+Remove the hot lid from the water.
+Center the lid on top of the jar.
+Add the band.
 Tighten fingertip tight.

-You can also slice the peppers and follow the same procedure as above.
-They take up less shelf and refrigerator space.
+Sliced peppers take up less shelf and refrigerator space.
 IMPORTANT NOTE: Wear Gloves!

 Use pint jars for sliced peppers or small peppers.
 Use quart jars for whole peppers and large peppers.